Some photos from our recent programs and events.

-The AAFSW Programs Committee, headed by AAFSW Program Chair Sheila Switzer, organizes exciting and informative programs and cultural international events which are of great interest to the AAFSW members, to the American Foreign Service community, and the International Diplomatic Community.
+The AAFSW Programs Committee, headed by AAFSW Program Chair Sheila Switzer, organizes exciting and informative programs and cultural international events that are of great interest to the AAFSW members, to the American Foreign Service community, and the International Diplomatic Community.
 The organization is privileged to have access to the Benjamin Franklin Rooms at the Department of State, an elegant venue for hosting various events annually as well as many other venues within the Department of State.
 The programs are open to members and guests, with a social coffee time prior to the meeting, and they are recorded and posted on AAFSW’s Youtube channel. website.
-Currently, AAFSW offers many of its events virtually and all AAFSW members and guests can enjoy them in present time during their presentation as well as ask their questions.
+Currently, AAFSW offers many of its events virtually and all AAFSW members and guests can enjoy them in present time during their presentations as well as ask their questions.

 AAFSW also presents many cultural programs with speakers from around the world and the United States.
 Congressmen, panelists from the Sustained Dialogue Institute, presenters from the Washington D.C. museums, talented musicians, athletes, and international artists present programs such as “Chopin in the Morning”, and “O Mistress Mine” as well as “Fashion in Diplomacy”.
 In addition to the programs at the Department of State, AAFSW features special tours and events of interest during the year providing access to some of the hidden gems in the Washington, DC area to all AAFSW members and guests.
-Some of the past events that AAFSW has offered include: many tours of foreign Embassies and missions located in Washington DC.
+Some of the past events that AAFSW has offered include many tours of foreign Embassies and missions located in Washington DC.
 Unforgettable events included a visit to the White House where AAFSW members were hosted for tea by the First Lady at the time.
-Other memorable events included other tours to the White House, dinners, dancing and cultural presentations at the Hungarian, Czech and Slovak Embassies, as well as at the Residences of the Ambassadors from Colombia and Tunisia, and a BBQ at the garden of the Australian Residence.
+Other memorable events included other tours to the White House, dinners, dancing, and cultural presentations at the Hungarian, Czech and Slovak Embassies, as well as at the Residences of the Ambassadors from Colombia and Tunisia, and a BBQ at the garden of the Australian Residence.

-More highlights include a visit to the Japanese Tea House at the Residence of the Japanese Ambassador; Oman Embassy Cultural Event followed by traditional dinner, Saudi Arabian Cultural Mission tour followed by Arabian dining, a Cultural presentation and lunch at Twin Oaks Estate, as well as guided tours, guided Art Exhibit at the Greek Embassy as well as a special Art demonstration techniques Event, a cultural presentation at the German Embassy, guided tours at the Cultural Mexican Institute, a guided tour of the Japanese Cultural Center, guided tours to the Australian Embassy, a guided tour of the Anderson House, the headquarters of the Society of Cincinnati in Washington DC Concert and Tea at The President Woodrow Wilson House.
+More highlights include a visit to the Japanese Tea House at the Residence of the Japanese Ambassador; an Oman Embassy Cultural Event followed by a traditional dinner, a Saudi Arabian Cultural Mission tour followed by Arabian dining, a Cultural presentation and lunch at Twin Oaks Estate, as well as guided tours, guided Art Exhibit at the Greek Embassy as well as a special Art demonstration techniques Event, a cultural presentation at the German Embassy, guided tours at the Cultural Mexican Institute, a guided tour of the Japanese Cultural Center, guided tours to the Australian Embassy, a guided tour of the Anderson House, the headquarters of the Society of Cincinnati in Washington DC Concert and Tea at The President Woodrow Wilson House.

 Other programs included: guided tours, concerts, lunch and dinner at the Arts Club of Washington; a tour of the home of President James Monroe; guided tours at the Folger Shakespeare Library; a guided tour to the Library of Congress, a guided tour to the National Archives; special day and evening tours to the U.S. Capitol by a Congressman; guided tours to the Kennedy Center followed by a lunch; a guided tour of the Washington National Cathedral followed by tea and a talk; a guided tour of the Freer-Sacker Gallery, guided tours to the National Geographic; a guided tour to the National African Museum; guided tours to the Renwick Gallery; a guided tour to the Philip Collection; guided tours at the Hillwood Estate which was the residence of the great Marjorie Merriweather Post; a guided tour of the Organization of American States Museum; a guided tour to National Museum of the American Indian; guided tours to the National Gallery of Art; guided tours to the National History Museum; a guided tour to the Air and Space Museum; a guided tour to the National Museum of the Americans; and many other museums and art galleries.